smartdevicelink/sdl_evolution/proposals/NNNN-GetInputScreen.md

   </param>
   <param name="format" maxlength="500" type="String" mandatory="false">
     <description>
       A text string used to format the input text to a certain style.
 Any characters except underscore will remain in the field with no way to type over them.
 The underscore character will represent a space that the user can type in.
-E.g. A format string for Phone number would be +_(___)___-____
+E.g. A format string for phone number would be +_(___)___-____
     </description>
   </param>
   <param name="additionalInfo" maxlength="500" type="String" mandatory="false">
     <description>
-      More info that is shown by the input field
+      More information that is shown by the input field
     </description>
   </param>
   <param name="error" type="Boolean" mandatory="false">